agrc/gis.utah.gov/sharing/index.md

 Click here to start sharing your hosted data with the SGID Index.

-## Open Data
+## SGID Open Data Hub
 {: .text-left}

-We use Esri's Open Data offering to maintain [opendata.gis.utah.gov](https://opendata.gis.utah.gov), a central list of ArcGIS Online and ArcGIS Enterprise Portal services.
+We use Esri's open data offering to maintain [opendata.gis.utah.gov](https://opendata.gis.utah.gov), a central list of ArcGIS Online and ArcGIS Enterprise Portal services.
 This is a great way to use your existing ArcGIS Online or Enterprise infrastructure to share your data with little additional work.
-We are happy to include any datasets in our Open Data site that meet our [Open Data policies]({% link about/policy/sgid/index.md %}#open-data-qualifications).
+We are happy to include any datasets in the SGID Open Data Hub that meet our [qualifications]({% link about/policy/sgid/index.md %}#open-data-qualifications).

-Click here to start sharing your AGOL items with Open Data.
+Click here to start sharing your AGOL items with the SGID Open Data Hub.
-## Open SGID and AGRC's ArcGIS Online Organization
+## Open SGID
 {: .text-left}

 Do you have a statewide dataset but don't have the ability to host or share it yourself?
-If it meets our [criteria]({% link about/policy/sgid/index.md %}#open-sgid-qualifications), we will host it in our [Open SGID]({% link sgid/open-sgid/index.md %}) database and share it through [opendata.gis.utah.gov](https://opendata.gis.utah.gov) (by first uploading it as a feature service in our ArcGIS Online [organization](https://utah.maps.arcgis.com)).
+If it meets our [qualifications]({% link about/policy/sgid/index.md %}#open-sgid-qualifications), we will host it in our [Open SGID]({% link sgid/open-sgid/index.md %}) database and share it through [opendata.gis.utah.gov](https://opendata.gis.utah.gov) (by first uploading it as a feature service in our ArcGIS Online [organization](https://utah.maps.arcgis.com)).
 The Open SGID is built on open source database technology (Postgres) and is available to anyone with an internet connection via a wide variety of software.

 Click here to start sharing your data in the Open SGID